alcantarar/Sacral_Accel_Manuscript/README.md

     | `IMUsf`       | Step frequency calculated from sacrum acceleration data (Hz) |

 ## Reproducibility Instructions
+The analysis was performed with `R version 3.6.3 (2020-02-29)`.
+Reproducibility results may vary with different versions, in particular those < `3.6.0`.
+See [this stack overflow post](https://stackoverflow.com/questions/47199415/is-set-seed-consistent-over-different-versions-of-r-and-ubuntu) and the documentation for `sample.kind` and `RNGversion` [here](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Random.html).

-To replicate the environment used to perform the analysis, run the first couple of commented out lines in `analysis.R` to install the version of the packages used to produce the results and figure in the manuscript.
-The analysis was performed with `R version 3.6.3 (2020-02-29)`:
+To replicate the environment used to perform the analysis, run the first couple of commented out lines in `analysis.R` to install the version of the packages used to produce the results and figure in the manuscript:
 ```
 # Install versioned packages used for analysis (if needed): ----
 # install.packages('remotes')